Back to BlogEducation

 Depending on who you ask, polygraphs are either infallible truth machines or complete pseudoscience.

 The Reality: Neither extreme is accurate.
 When conducted by qualified examiners using validated techniques, polygraph examinations yield conclusive results 95% of the time.
-The remaining 5% are inconclusive—meaning the data doesn't clearly indicate truth or deception.
-Like any diagnostic tool, polygraphs have limitations, but they're far from unreliable when properly administered.

 What Actually Matters